Next Generation Bay Area Freeways Study

 What are “Pathways?"

 Pathways are defined as packages of pricing and complementary strategies that could help transform the Bay Area’s freeways.
-Pricing strategies cannot be one-size-fits-all and must work together with various policies and investments that enable win-win outcomes.
+Pricing strategies cannot be one-size-fits-all and must work together with other policies and investments.

 - Exemptions and discounts